cunarist/rinf/documentation/docs/tutorial.md

 To grasp the core concepts, it's beneficial to follow a step-by-step tutorial.
 Detailed explanations will be provided in the upcoming sections, while the basics can be understood here.

-Before we start, create a `Column` somewhere in your widget tree.
+Before we start, make sure that there's a `Column` somewhere in your widget tree.
 This will contain our tutorial widgets.

 ```dart
 // lib/main.dart